ReshiAdavan/Catena/README.md

 # Catena

-A Simple Actor-Based Blockchain built in Scala.
+A Simple, Lightweight, Actor-Based Distributed Blockchain built in Scala, using functional programming concepts and the actor model, in the Akka Framework.

 ### Inspiration

-After [CryptGO](https://github.com/ReshiAdavan/CryptGO), I wanted to look into web3.0, blockchain, decentralized systems, etc. So I decided to implement a round robin algorithm to decide between the many projects I could choose and it gave me blockchain (haha just kidding).
+After [CryptGO](https://github.com/ReshiAdavan/CryptGO), I wanted to look into web3.0, blockchain, decentralized systems, etc. So I decided to implement a round robin algorithm to decide between the many projects I could choose and it gave me a blockchain (haha just kidding).

-I thought the first thing I could tackle was a blockchain as it was similar in architecture to what I have created before.
+I thought the first thing I could tackle was a blockchain as it was similar in architecture to some of the projects that I have created before.
 As with any project I gave it my best shot!

+The design decision of choosing Scala originated from an interview and take home assessment I received over Summer 2022.
+They asked me to complete a take home assessment, entirely in Scala, and if I knew the functional programming paradigm.

+Needless to say I was curious and decided to learn it for myself.

 Voila!
 Catena!

 ### Topics

-- Languages: Scala
+- **Languages**: Scala
+- **Paradigm**: Functional (pure and higher order functions, lazy evaluation, currying, etc)
+- **Frameworks**: Akka
-- Architectures: Actor-Based Blockchain
+- **Architectures**: Distributed Ledger, Actor-Based Blockchain
-- Concepts: PoW Algorithm, Transactions, Chains, Nodes
+- **Concepts**: PoW Algorithm, Transactions, Chains, Nodes

 ### Use It Yourself